Using If War Comes to You

 Throughout the film, ‘Take a closer look?’ and ‘Did you know?’ buttons appear on screen.
 These contain additional information related to the scene:

 The film will pause when the button is clicked.
+The content of the pop-ups is also available to download.
+Please see Quiz.

 Reflective learning – social media post